patrickmoffitt/ESP8266-Monitor/README.md

 pressing the "B" button sequentially.
 (Pressing "C" selects between Fahrenheit and Celsius.)
 Pressing "A" again sends the device into sleep mode.
 This interaction amounts to a long time for the loop to run.
-By contrast when the display is off the loop only runs for about 5 seconds and then the device goes back to sleep.
+By contrast when the display is off the loop only runs for about one second and then the device goes back to sleep.

 I found that the length of time the display mode can operate is limited by the